githubnext/gpt4-with-calc/docs/report.md

 grade 6: 140 --> 119
 ```

-The differrent kinds of problems show some issues we are looking into.
+The differrent kinds of problems are interesting.
 The big improvements lie in subtraction, summation, comparison, surplus and common-division.
-In contrast, some areas such as LCM and GCD have been impaired.
+In contrast, some areas such as LCM and GCD have been curiously impaired.
+However these kinds of problems are non-calculational mathematical reasoning and vanishingly rare in real-world chat (except for students doing homework puzzles!).

-> NOTE: We're looking into these issues :)
+> NOTE: We're looking into the impairments

 Improved:
 ```